usebruno/bruno-website/posts/bootstrapping.md

 ### Business ?
 In the past, my vision for Bruno didn't involve establishing a company or hiring individuals.
 The plan was to earn income from the project by offering select features under the Golden Edition (closed source) while working on Bruno part-time.

 Bruno's exponential growth has surpassed those initial plans.
 Currently, there are over 400 pending issues and 80 pull requests awaiting review, despite merging 250 PRs in the last two months alone (averaging 4 merges per day).
-Balancing this part-time alongside my dayjob as a tech lead is no longer feasible.
+Balancing this part-time alongside my day job as a tech lead is no longer feasible.

 Here are some of the highlights that happened in the last 2 months compared to the previous two years:
 * Grew from 500 to ➡️ 25,000 monthly active users